tegud/async-kata/README.md

 #### Parameters

  - sku: string, Product SKU, **NOT** product name
- - callback: function to call on lookup completion, function will be called with the parameters: error, quantity remaining.
-If successful, error will be null/undefined.
+ - callback: function to call on lookup completion, function will be called with the parameters:
+      - error - JS Error object, if successful, error will be undefined.
+      - details - object with properties: sku (string), stock (integer)

 #### Errors